categories

 XenApp allows you to remotely install and access software on the server machine without having to install anything on the client.

-The original Remote Desktop Service (RDS) code was actually developed by Citrix Systems and the code was subsequently licensed to Microsoft.
+The original Remote Desktop Service (RDS) code was actually developed by Citrix Systems, and the code was subsequently licensed to Microsoft.
 Citrix offers central management tools that make expanding and monitoring your company’s infrastructure that much easier.
 It presents a more streamlined user experience.

 Citrix focuses on Thin Clients but also other networking solutions.
 Together with Microsoft, they are industry leaders in Thin Client applications.
-Citrix’s Virtual Applications allows the remote monitoring of applications on a remote machine.
+Citrix’s Virtual Applications allow the remote monitoring of applications on a remote machine.

-Citrix vs. RDP – A side by side comparison
+Citrix vs. RDP – A Side-by-Side Comparison

 To make an informed decision of Citrix vs. RDP, it is important to compare Remote Desktop Services (RDS), which is based on RDP, and Citrix XenDesktop.